Instalment order

 If you are the debtor, you must also complete a statement of affairs individual - Form 61B or statement of affairs by an officer of a corporation - Form 61C.
 If you are unsure what form to use, seek legal advice.

 You should make a copy of your completed application for instalment order form and statement of affairs form – if applicable.
-You will need to a copy on the other party or their lawyer.
+You will need to serve a copy on the other party or their lawyer.

 STEP 2: File the forms and pay the court fee